Miss-wzx/PSNR/ndata/data_dn/README.md

 # Extract Files in the Current Directory

-Unzip the file in the current path to get the data file
+Extract the files in the current directory to obtain the data files.